Epicurean Ethics of Labor

 One of the goals of our reasonings with Philodemus is to plant the Epicurean conversation on self-sufficiency firmly in the modern world so that the people of our day can relate to the teaching and more easily apply its prudent calculations to their lives.
 In order to facilitate this, I have distilled these reasonings into seven general principles for now.
 They are based on what has been discussed in this two-part commentary on On Property Management.
 They are as follows:

-1. There is a natural measure of wealth (as opposed to the corrupt, cultural measure of wealth among common people).
+1. There is a natural measure of wealth (as opposed to the corrupt, cultural measure of wealth), which is tied to natural and necessary desires.
 Understanding this will provide us with serenity and indifference to profit and loss.

 2. There is social wealth in addition to the wealth of things and possessions.

 3. Philodemus plainly stated it: the philosopher does not toil.
 However, we must always remember that toil is evil, not productivity.